Look after your eyes

 Opticians recommend that most people have an eye test at least every 2 years.
 People over 40 and people from black or minority ethnic groups may need sight tests more often.

 What should I do if I notice a change in my sight?

 Visit your optician or GP if you're concerned about any aspect of your vision at any time.

 Are some people more at risk from eye disease than others?

-- from certain ethnic groups – for example, people from African-Caribbean communities are at greater risk of developing glaucoma and diabetes, and people from south Asian communities are at a greater risk of developing diabetes; diabetic retinopathy, where the retina becomes damaged, is a common complication of diabetes
+- from a certain ethnic group: people from Afro-Caribbean communities are at greater risk of developing glaucoma and diabetes, and people from south-Asian communities are also at a greater risk of developing diabetes – diabetic retinopathy, where the retina becomes damaged, is a common complication of diabetes

 - someone with a learning disability